ychnh/ychnh.github.io/md/B.math_log.md

 $|HK| = \dfrac{|H||K|}{|H \cap K|}$

 * ISSUE: Stuck working on cosets order of HK
-* Got  stuck because I was trying to piece together bits of what I 'guessed' was the solution.
+* Got  stuck because I was trying to piece together bits of what I guessed was the solution.
 And was hoping would eventually just give me the solution through guessing.
 * I needed a clear sense of direction that I understand
 * Also needed to invest more time understanding/organizing the properties of the elements in the problem which came up while I was working on the problem.